DixxonD/mailsender/readme.md

 This tool converts a POST request into a mail.
 A user can upload a file via http, which will be forwarded by mail to a statically defined mail address.
+The upload form is available at the address `localhost:8080/form`.

 An API interface is provided for this purpose:
 ```shell